Eritrean uprising

-The Eritrean Uprising was massive Student protests in Asmara, Eritrea in November 2017 against the government and bad living conditions and severe working life.
-Anti-government protests escalated on 1 November, when police clashed with protesters and fired Live ammunition to disperse protesters.
-On 2 November, groups of protesters rallied in downtown Asmara, using Placards and Slogans against the government and demanded better conditions and the resignation of the government.
+The Eritrean Uprising was a series of massive Student protests in Asmara, Eritrea in November 2017 against the government, bad living conditions, and severe working life.
+Anti-government protests escalated on 1 November, when police clashed with protesters and fired live ammunition to disperse protesters.
+On 2 November, groups of protesters rallied in downtown Asmara, using placards and slogans against the government and demanding better conditions and the resignation of the government.
 On 3 November, rallies and small-scale dissent was heard throughout the city as protesters rallied in a university against the government’s reign.
 Tear gas was seen being fired on 5-7 November, while demonstrators were adamant.
-Police opened fire on demonstrators almost daily, killing 28 protesters in Rallies.
+Police opened fire on demonstrators almost daily, killing 28 protesters in rallies.